paypal/junodb/README.md

 </details>

-When a client wants to store a (key, value) pair in JunoDB, Proxy writes the key in 3 out of 5 shards in the storage server.
+When a client wants to store a (key, value) pair in JunoDB, Proxy writes the key in 3 out of 5 storage server instances.
 The shard-map is stored in the etcd.

 JunoDB therefore works using three main components, the ETCD, storage server and proxy.